Mellenger-Interactive/google-form-react-consumer/README.md

 Run `yarn build` to compile the latest JS and CSS, and push to the `main` branch.
 Right now, `/dist/google-form-react-consumer.js` and `/dist/google-form-react-consumer.css` are served by CDN by [JsDelivr](https://www.jsdelivr.com/github).
+NOTE: It is helpful to use [this tool](https://www.jsdelivr.com/tools/purge) to purge issues with caching on the CDN.

 # React + TypeScript + Vite